astropy/astropy/docs/development/quickstart.rst

 You can contribute bug fixes, new features, and documentation updates by submitting a GitHub pull request (PR).
 This section will guide you through the process.
 We encourage you to `ask for help <https://www.astropy.org/help.html>`_ if you get stuck.
-The astropy community is welcoming and friendly and will help you!
+The Astropy community is welcoming and friendly and will help you!

+If you are new to the Astropy Project and interested to submit a large patch (e.g., a new big feature or significant refactoring), we encourage you to first discuss your ideas on GitHub to increase the chance of your PR being accepted.

 Creating a branch
 -----------------